List of active policies

 We collect the information required by the Education & Skills Funding Agency (an agency of the Department for Education) under contract with them in order to secure income revenue via public funding and European Social Fund match funding for our training provision.
 More details about your personal information held by the ESFA can be found in the ESFA Privacy Notice at https://www.gov.uk/government/publications/esfa-privacy-notice/education-and-skills-funding-agency-privacy-notice-may-2018

-In order to receive this funding we must also undertake eligibility checks, which may include accessing your Personal Learning Record via the Learning Records Service (LRS) to verify your qualifications and grades and provide evidence of eligibility for a training programme.
+In order to receive funding we must also undertake eligibility checks, which may include accessing your Personal Learning Record via the Learning Records Service (LRS) to verify your qualifications and grades and provide evidence of eligibility for a training programme.
 More information about your Personal Learning Record and who can access it can be found in the LRS Privacy Notice.
-The information you supply is used by the Learning Records Service (LRS).
 The LRS issues Unique Learner Numbers (ULN) and creates Personal Learning records across England, Wales and Northern Ireland, and is operated by the Education and Skills Funding Agency, an executive agency of the Department for Education (DfE).
-For more information about how your information is processed, and to access your Personal Learning Record, please refer to: https://www.gov.uk/government/publications/lrs-privacy-notices
+For more information about how your information is processed by them, and to access your Personal Learning Record, please refer to: https://www.gov.uk/government/publications/lrs-privacy-notices

-Part of our work includes finding employment and apprenticeship vacancies and opportunities.
-We collect information in order to 'match' candidates to employers and support the assessment and recruitment process.
-We will sometimes ask you for a copy of your CV so that we can share this with prospective employers who may then contact you directly to discuss the job opportunity, but we will always check that you are happy for us to do this before sharing your information.
+Part of our work includes finding work placements, employment and apprenticeship vacancies and opportunities.
+We collect and share information in order to ‘match’ candidates to employers and support the assessment and recruitment process.
+We may ask you for a copy of your CV so that we can share this with prospective employers who may then contact you directly to discuss the job opportunity, but we will always check that you are happy for us to do this before sharing your information.

 What sort of information do we ask for?